hrish1012/DAA_TA/README.md

 • TEST CASE 2 :

     INPUT  : DESCENDING array
-    OUTPUT : The dqueue only consists of the first inserted element
+    OUTPUT : - The dqueue only consists of the first inserted element
+             - The difference between size of array and size of dqueue =>  6- 1 = 5 (5 gives the count of ignored elements that aren't inserted in the dqueue)

   ![b](https://user-images.githubusercontent.com/113937257/202613254-224f1354-98cf-4777-abdf-50ce685b31f8.png)

 • TEST CASE 3 :

     INPUT  : RANDOM array
-    OUTPUT : The dqueue is decreasing till the first inserted element and then it is increasing till the end
+    OUTPUT : - The dqueue is decreasing till the first inserted element and then it is increasing till the end
+             - The difference between size of array and size of dqueue =>  6- 4 = 2 (2 gives the count of ignored elements that aren't inserted in the dqueue)

   ![c](https://user-images.githubusercontent.com/113937257/202613273-4075a0ec-49a9-4d4f-824e-fdbe80061e4e.png)